Take the money and vote, song tells Senegalese

 "THINK OF THE FUTURE"

-Seeking to bribe someone outright to cast their vote favourably is less certain of success because if procedures are properly respected, voters cast their ballot in secret.
+Seeking to bribe someone outright to cast their vote favorably is less certain of success because if procedures are properly respected, voters cast their ballot in secret.

 "That's why I say in the song, take as much as you like ... it's all taxpayers' money anyway," Diallo told Reuters.
 "But when you are in the booth, think of the people, think of the future of the country more than the money they are giving you."